acmoles/portfolio/portfolio/projects/wesen.md

 #### WebGL feasibility

-A growing concern was that customers could feel disconnected from the product they would eventually buy.
+My growing concern was that customers could feel disconnected from the product they would eventually buy.

-To mitigate this risk, I prioritised reaching a high level of graphical realism.
+I prioritised reaching a high level of graphical realism to mitigate this risk.
 Matcap shaders offered a solution which also met performance requirements.

 </template>